Hydrostatic Power Train For Gas Powered Units

 The winch strap or J-hook load system transfers the aircraft nosewheel weight onto the AIRTUG® drive wheels to provide traction pressure.
 This avoids having to manually hold down on the handle to get the necessary traction.
 This system gets the nosewheel loaded regardless of any poor traction surfaces such as ice or snow, or wet, slick hangar floors.
 It also gets the nosewheel loaded regardless of nosewheel weight, or having to place chocks behind mains.

 All models are built with a common frame design.
-All mig welded, heavy gage steel frames.
+All mig welded, heavy gauge steel frames.